ivogeorg/FCND-Controls-CPP/notebooks/03-control-architecture/README.md

 ## Section 3: Control Architecture

 **Note:** The notebooks are in the order of the exercises from the section.
 The first link is the original exercise, possibly with my solution.
-The second link is the official solution.
+The second link is the official solution, if available.

 1. [Linearization](https://github.com/ivogeorg/FCND-Controls-CPP/blob/main/notebooks/03-control-architecture/1-Linearization.ipynb).